amnezja3/amnezja3/README.md

-👋 Hi, I'm Amnesia Tree, a software engineer with amnesia.
-I may not remember my past, but I have over 10 years of experience in programming with Python, Java, and PHP.
+👋 Hi, I'm Amnesja Tree, a software engineer with amnesia.
+I may not remember my past ;), but I have over 10 years of experience in programming with Python, Java, and PHP.
 My coding journey began back in 2005, and I've been passionate about it ever since.

 😄 I might be a bit of a goofball, but I'm equally passionate about my work.
 I'm continually striving to enhance my skills and knowledge and I'm always up for a challenge.